simple-statistics/simple-statistics/API.md

 Does a [quantile](http://en.wikipedia.org/wiki/Quantile) of a dataset `sample`, at p.
-For those familiary with the `k/q` syntax, `p == k/q`. `sample` must be a single-dimensional array of numbers, and p must be a number greater than zero and less than one.
+For those familiary with the `k/q` syntax, `p == k/q`. `sample` must be a single-dimensional array of numbers. p must be a number greater than or equal to than zero and less or equal to than one, or an array of numbers following that rule.
+If an array is given, an array of results will be returned instead of a single number.

+### .quantileSorted(sample, p)

+Does a [quantile](http://en.wikipedia.org/wiki/Quantile) of a dataset `sample`, at p. `sample` must be a one-dimensional _sorted_ array of numbers, and `p` must be a single number from zero to one.

 ### .iqr(sample)